FAQ — Frequently Asked Questions

 Who is this journal for — the person giving it or the person filling it out?

 Both, really.
-The person filling it out gets to reflect on their life in a meaningful way — many people describe it as unexpectedly therapeutic.
+The person filling it out gets to reflect on their life in a meaningful way.
 And the person giving it gets the gift of those stories forever.
 But ultimately, it's designed to be a lasting record for the whole family — for children, grandchildren, and generations that haven't been born yet.

 Can I give this to someone who is in their 50s, or is it only for elderly people?

 There's no age minimum or maximum.
 People in their 40s, 50s, and 60s have rich stories worth capturing — and frankly, the earlier you start, the sharper the memories.
-Most customers give it to parents who are in their 60s–80s, but it works for anyone whose story deserves to be preserved.
+It works for anyone whose story deserves to be preserved.
 Some people even buy one for themselves.

 Is this only for parents and grandparents?
 What about a spouse, aunt, or close friend?